dasiths/SimpleMediator/README.md

     }
     ```

-    The implementation is as follows. `IServiceFactory` is just a service locator we use to help us utilize the IOC container of our choice.
+    The implementation for the interface is as follows. `IServiceFactory` is just a service locator we use to help us utilize the IOC container of our choice.
 We use a **single instance** of the mediator to service all requests.
 This means we have to request an instance of `IRequestProcessor` per request type from our IOC container.
 The service locator pattern was used here because of that.

     See how the `ServiceFactoryDelegate` (In the `AddRequiredServices()` method) is used in the code sample [linked here](https://github.com/dasiths/SimpleMediator/blob/master/SimpleMediator.Extensions.Microsoft.DependencyInjection/ReflectionUtilities.cs) if you need help understanding how it links up with the IOC container.
     ```csharp